Jaylen Sims: Professional career

-Sims played with the Toronto Raptors at the 2022 NBA Summer League.
-On September 12, 2022, he signed with the Charlotte Hornets, his hometown team.
-Sims appeared in one preseason game before he was waived on October 14, 2022.
-On November 4, 2022, Sims was named to the opening night roster for the Greensboro Swarm.
+After going undrafted in the 2022 NBA draft, Sims joined the Toronto Raptors for the 2022 NBA Summer League and on September 12, 2022, Sims signed with the Charlotte Hornets, his hometown team.
+He appeared in one preseason game before he was waived on October 14 and on November 4, he was named to the opening night roster for the Greensboro Swarm of the NBA G League.